 Nausea and vomiting may occur with higher doses, but they can be controlled by taking the iron in smaller amounts.
-Ask your health care provider about switching to another form of iron rather than just stopping.
+Ask your provider about switching to another form of iron rather than just stopping.

 Black stools are normal when taking iron tablets.
 In fact, this is felt to be a sign that the tablets are working correctly.
-If the stools are tarry looking as well as black, if they have red streaks, or if cramps, sharp pains, or soreness in the stomach occur, talk to your health care provider immediately.
+Talk to your provider right away if:

 Liquid forms of iron may stain your teeth.

-Keep tablets should in a cool place.
+Keep tablets in a cool place.
 (Bathroom medicine cabinets may be too warm and humid, which may cause the pills to fall apart.)

 Keep iron supplements out of the reach of children.
 If your child swallows an iron pill, contact a poison control center right away.